ericwxz/Binary-Recon/README.md

 Add -h to repeat this information

-Requires all analysis tools to already be installed: [angr](https://github.com/angr/angr), [binwalk](https://github.com/devttys0/binwalk), and [radare2](https://github.com/radare/radare2) with r2pipe.
+Requires all analysis tools to already be installed: [angr](https://github.com/angr/angr), [binwalk](https://github.com/devttys0/binwalk) with their recommended dependencies, and [radare2](https://github.com/radare/radare2) with r2pipe.

 R2pipe can be installed with `$ pip install r2pipe`